impactoss/impactoss.org/pages/impactoss/about.md

 # About IMPACT OSS

-**IMPACT OSS** is an _Open Source Software_ (OSS) for _Integrated Management and Planning of ACTions_ (IMPACT) that is maintained by the **Impact Open Source Software Trust**.
+**IMPACT OSS** is an _Open Source Software_ (OSS) for _Integrated Management and Planning of ACTions_ (IMPACT) that is maintained by the **Impact Open Source Software Trust** (see [About]({{site.baseurl}}/trust) to learn more about us).

-IMPACT OSS is the result of combining the development efforts for [Sadata](https://sadata-production.firebaseapp.com), Samoa's Database for its NMRF (National Mechanism for Reporting and Follow-up), and the [New Zealand National Plan of Action](https://npa.hrc.co.nz) managed by the [New Zealand Human Rights Commission](https://hrc.co.nz).
-Further enhancements and documentation was made possible thanks to our partner [Universal Rights Group](https://www.universal-rights.org/) and the [Permanent Mission of Singapore, Geneva](https://www.mfa.gov.sg/content/mfa/overseasmission/geneva.html).
+IMPACT OSS evolved from combining the development efforts for [Sadata](https://sadata-production.firebaseapp.com), Samoa's Database for its _National Mechanism for Reporting and Follow-up_ (NMRF), and the [New Zealand National Plan of Action](https://npa.hrc.co.nz) that is managed by the [New Zealand Human Rights Commission](https://hrc.co.nz) (see below for further credits).

-IMPACT OSS consists of a [server application](https://github.com/impactoss/impactoss-server) (the 'API') that manages the database, user authentication and automated emails, and a [client application](https://github.com/impactoss/impactoss-client) (the 'UI') that serves as the user interface for both the public and admin users.
+IMPACT OSS consists of a **server application** (the 'API', [server source code (Rails)](https://github.com/impactoss/impactoss-server)) that manages the database, user authentication and automated emails, and a **client application** (the 'UI', [client source code (React/JavaScript)](https://github.com/impactoss/impactoss-client)) that serves as the user interface for both the public and admin users.

-All project code and related documentation are released under an [MIT Open Source License](https://github.com/impactoss/impactoss-client/blob/master/LICENSE.md) that allows any person or organisation to **use, modify and distribute the software free of charge** as long as the original copyright and license notice is included.
+All project code and related documentation are released under the [MIT Open Source License](https://github.com/impactoss/impactoss-client/blob/master/LICENSE.md) that allows any person or organisation to **use, modify and distribute the software free of charge** as long as the original copyright and license notice is included.

 ---